Notes on the Geography of Peru: Cusco

 Here's a better view.
 The cathedral, on the left, was built on the handy footing of an Inca hall big enough to serve as a barracks for the conquistadors.
 The Jesuit church is said to stand on the foundations of another Inca building.
-The Inca buildings, though of the highest importance, were both one-story affairs, like almost all Inca buildings: the roofs were thatched on poles, which meant that fires during the Conquest did the Spanish a favor, leaving them a kind of blank slate on which to rebuild according to their own needs and tastes.
-Both of these churches in particular were built with stone commandeered from Inca structures of which the Spanish had no use.
+The Inca buildings, though of the highest importance, were both one-story affairs, like almost all Inca buildings: the roofs were thatched on poles, which meant that fires during the Conquest did the Spanish a favor, leaving them a kind of blank slate on which to build according to their own needs and tastes.

 The northwest corner of the Plaza Mayor is at the lower left; the plaza at the center is the Plaza San Francisco, bordered by the church of that name and the blindingly white Colegio Nacional Sciencias.
 The two plazas were conjoined in Inca time, but the immense space was too much for the Spanish, who broke it up and built on the space between.

 The preceding pictures were taken from a couple of different spots on the hill seen here from the Plaza Mayor.
 That's the Iglesia San Cristobal framed by trees; out of sight behind it is the renowned Sacsayhuaman, of which more later.
 You're probably not thinking about the slope up to the church.
 Right?

 You will when you climb it.
 The Inca didn't need cardio workouts, and for visitors today past 70 the steps are not a lot of fun.
 Railings?
 You've got to be kidding.

 More fun this way?
 Go for it; there's lots more.